vipguy/putergenai-primal/README.md

 Dependencies:
 - `requests` (>=2.32.0) for HTTP communication.

-No other external libs are required, keeping the footprint small.
+For the core SDK, no other external libraries are required, keeping the footprint small.
 Tested on Python 3.8–3.12 across Linux, macOS, and Windows.

+Note: The included GUI (`examples/example-ui.py`) adds optional dependencies like `customtkinter`, `Pillow`, `cryptography`, and `keyring` for enhanced security and UX.

 **Pro Tip**: Use a virtual environment (e.g., `venv` or `poetry`) to isolate dependencies.
 If you encounter SSL issues, ensure your system's CA certificates are up-to-date.